Since Plan International supported me, I acquired Thai citizenship and my chances of better employment are improved.

 In the past 3 years (July 2014- June 2016), Plan International and its partners helpded 17,858 individuals in the legalization of the status and we also assisted 3,703 stateless and non-citizen people to acquire Thai citizenship.
 This number includes children and young people who are now enjoying their Thai citizenship; with 678 of them having been granted citizenship by DNA test results.

 "I used to apply often for a job but no one would accept me.
 When I did get a job, I got paid very low wages because I was not a documented citizen of the country.
 Since Plan International supported me, I acquired Thai citizenship and my chances of better employment are improved.
 I would like to go back to Chiang Mai city to look for a decent job in order to earn a fair salary to support my kids." said Napue.

-Plan Thailand’s MOU with the Fang District Office of Chiang Mai Province regarding joint collaboration on UBR (Universal Birth Registration) has resulted in improved efficiency in the registration process for ethnic groups with an up-to-date electronic UBR database system.
+Plan International Thailand’s MOU with the Fang District Office of Chiang Mai Province regarding joint collaboration on UBR (Universal Birth Registration) has resulted in improved efficiency in the registration process for ethnic groups with an up-to-date electronic UBR database system.
 These improvements were recognized by the Department Of Provincial Administration who has replicated the electronic UBR database model nationwide.